wp-plugins/shouty/readme.txt

 5. Individual shout

 == Changelog ==

+= 0.1.2 =
+Many fixes for broken Shouty functionalities, new Dashicon, Spanish translations

 = 0.1.1 =
 In WP 4.0, the shortcode in text widgets was not working after 0.1.0, this has been fixed in this version.